Shahir-47/FD2-SampleDBs/README.md

 Ensure that the FarmData2 repository has also been cloned.
 - `git clone https://github.com/FarmData2/FarmData2.git`

-Create the links to the useful libraries in the FarmData2 repository:
+Copy the useful libraries from the FarmData2 repository:
 - Change into the `FD2-SampleDBs` directory
-- `bin/linkFD2Libs.bash`
+- `bin/buildFD2Libs.bash`

 ## Building the Databases